0xae/langmsg/README.md

 ### Building up things
-lmsg is written in pure ANSI C, so it shall compile fine on unix/linux.
+lmsg is written in pure ANSI C, so it shall compile fine with a decent C/C++ compiler.
 To build the shell run:

     cd src && make